Rui Duarte (footballer, born 1978): Coaching career

 After retiring in 2015 at the age of 37, Duarte worked as an assistant to Lázaro Oliveira at Farense, and took the helm on the latter's dismissal on 2 April 2017.
 In his first full season in charge of the side from Faro he won promotion from the third division with a penalty shootout victory against U.D.
 Vilafranquense in the semi-finals, but lost the championship game 2–1 to C.D.
 Mafra on 10 June 2018.

 On 4 February 2019, Duarte resigned from Farense, who were tenth in second tier after a five-game winless run that left them that many points outside the relegation zone.
 He returned to the same league on 4 October at second-from-bottom Casa Pia A.C. after the sacking of Luís Loureiro but, on 17 December, he quit having won once in nine fixtures and the team's ranking unaltered.

+Duarte signed for C.D.
+Trofense on 27 December 2020, after the resignation of António Barbosa.
+On 6 June the following year, his team were crowned champions of division three via an extra-time goal by Keffel against Estrela.
+His resignation was accepted on 19 November, with the team 14th in the second tier.

+Duarte was appointed manager of S.C.
+Braga's under-23 side in June 2022.
+On 3 April 2024, he was promoted to the first team following Artur Jorge's departure to Botafogo de Futebol e Regatas and until the arrival of Daniel Sousa at the start of the following campaign.
+His debut three days later was a 3–0 loss at home to F.C.
+Arouca, the team led precisely by Sousa.

+On 20 October 2024, Duarte became C.S.
+Marítimo's third coach of the second-division season after Fábio Pereira and Silas.
+He was dismissed the following 6 January, having overseen six losses in nine matches.

+Duarte moved abroad for the first time in his career on 4 June 2025, taking over Campeonato Brasileiro Série B club Athletic Club (MG).